 Yesterday evening the Agilemania team during their social meet happened to reminiscence about how a little over a year and a half ago, five friends who were also Agile practitioners during one of their social meets somehow ended up talking about their challenges and frustration around the transformations that they were involved in.

 After about 45 minutes of bickering and aided by the amazing coffee brew the discussion started to converge towards – What can we do about this and we decided to start from what we knew.

-As a first step we came up with a list of things that we individually felt could help improve our situation and then exchange notes.
+As a first step, we came up with a list of things that we individually felt could help improve our situation and then exchanged notes.
 People sitting on the same side of the table discussed their laundry list and came up with one list which was then discussed among the four people.
-The common thread around everybody’s experience was around the misrepresentation of agile, the associated frameworks and its implementation.
+The common thread around everybody’s experience was around the misrepresentation of agile, the associated frameworks, and its implementation.

 Scrum being the widely accepted framework we decided to start with Scrum.
 We identified 3 major focus areas

 1) Scrum Roles that have been either highly marginalized or diluted by mapping them to existing roles.

 2) The apathy of the middle management and leadership towards transformation

 3) Lack of credible experts to help in the journey

 This led to a lot of discussions on an approach that could help us address these identified areas and finally led to scrum.org for providing the framework and related roles training, ICF accredited Agile Coach and Enterprise agile coaching training along with scrum.org Professional Agile Leadership for middle management and leaders.

 Given that the training is just the first step towards the transformation, we decided to have a complimentary offering in the form of short-term consulting with a deliberate focus on helping organizations implement their learning and also to groom the internal change agents to sustain and take the implementation to the wider organization.